 Right Now, Keeping Your Distance is the Best 'Medicine'

 "Until recently, we would never have believed that our adhesive tapes could ever become so important for floor markings.
-In the face of the Corona crisis, we’ve acted and donated 100 kilometers of social distancing tapes to where they are currently most needed: Hospitals," explains Dr. Norman Goldberg, CEO of tesa SE.
+In the face of the Corona crisis, we’ve acted and donated 100 kilometres of social distancing tapes to where they are currently most needed: Hospitals," explains Dr Norman Goldberg, CEO of tesa SE.

-The provision of warning adhesive tapes is part of a large aid program that was just recently launched by the Beiersdorf Group, to which tesa belongs.
-Among other things, the company produces 1,000,000 liters of disinfectant on five continents for central public institutions and emergency services around the world.
+The provision of warning adhesive tapes is part of a large aid programme that was just recently launched by the Beiersdorf group, to which tesa belongs.
+Among other things, the company produces 1,000,000 litres of disinfectant on five continents for central public institutions and emergency services around the world.

 … explains Dörte Besinger, who at tesa SE is responsible for the distribution of donations to hospitals.
 "We would all undoubtedly prefer it if the attention-grabbing strips were not required.
 Nevertheless, we were pleased to hear from many clinics that our adhesive tape arrived at the right place at exactly the right time and helped them with their important work."

 Body contact is not only good for individuals, but also for group dynamics.
-Scientists discovered that there is less aggression in circles of friends where touching is normal and common.
-Even in sports teams, encouraging high-fiving and light slaps on the shoulder, back or butt apparently have a positive effect: Groups with plenty of physical contact show greater team spirit and are in many cases more motivated, more venturesome, and more successful.
+Scientists have discovered that there is less aggression in circles of friends where touching is normal and common.
+Even in sports teams, encouraging high-fiving and light slaps on the shoulder, back or rear apparently have a positive effect: Groups with plenty of physical contact show greater team spirit and are in many cases more motivated, more venturesome and more successful.